kukuu/microservices-nodejs-docker-nginx/README.md

 The model and data composition of the algorithm in the book and video services are adaptable to each other.
 The SEARCH is a cross cutting service that relies on both other services.

+Problems with previous platform:

+1. Monolithic

+2. Tight coupling

+3. Slow release cycle

+4. Manual releases

+5. CI, but no CD

+6. Not scalable

+7. Minimum log management and tracking

 Motivation:

 ```